amooma/rails-4.2-book/chapter05-scaffolding.md

 fact that many beginners use scaffolding to get quick results without having proper basic knowledge of Ruby and without knowing what ActiveRecord is.
 They don't know what to do next.
-Fortunately, you have worked your way through ?, ? and ?, so you will be able to understand and use scaffolding straight away.
+Fortunately, you have worked your way through [Chapter 2, Ruby Basics](chapter02-ruby-basics.html), [Chapter 3, First Steps with Rails](chapter03-first-steps-with-rails.html) and [Chapter 4, ActiveRecord](chapter04-activerecord.html), so you will be able to understand and use scaffolding straight away.

 > **Note**